NimbleBit: Pocket Planes

 In this game, the player is in charge of an airline company.
 Similarly, they must purchase or construct airports, planes, and parts.
 The main gameplay is flying passengers and shipping cargo from one city to another.
 There are a total of 250 airports in the game, each based on real world locations.
 There are 60 different planes that carry passengers, cargo, or a combination of both passengers and cargo.
 The game bears several similarities to Tiny Tower in the use of its pixel world and "Bitizens".
 This game was released June 14, 2012 for iOS devices.
 Later the same year ported to Android by Mobage, who then dropped the app in late 2015.
 The game is no longer available for Android devices, and Nimblebit has stated there will be no attempts by them to change that.
 In March 2022, NimbleBit released a new port of Pocket Planes for Android, available on the Google Play store.

 Pocket Trains

 Pocket Trains is a business simulation video game developed by NimbleBit for iOS and Android.
 It was developed before Pocket Planes and published on the App Store on September 15, 2013 for iOS.
 In this game, the player is in charge of a railway company.
 Like Pocket Planes, the player must buy train stations and railway tracks.
-The main part of the game is transporting cargo around a simple map from one city to another.
+The main part of the game is transporting cargo and passengers around a simple map from one city to another.
 There are 27 trains which are unlocked in crates.